09 July, 2020

 Grade 316 stainless steel wall ties are also available for ties used in heavy industrial or marine environments.

 The new basalt fibre composite NEUTRAS wall tie is an extremely versatile product and has been designed to serve as a uniquely adaptable substitute for traditional steel ties.
-Wall ties crossing a cavity act as a thermal bridge and it is becoming increasingly important to reduce this transmission in order to comply with the Code for Sustainable Homes and Building Regulations.
+Wall ties crossing a cavity act as a thermal bridge and it is becoming increasingly important to reduce this transmission in order to comply with Building Regulations.
 Our NEUTRAS range of low thermal conductivity wall ties have high structural performance levels.
 They can be excluded from the current U value calculations in EN ISO 6946 and provide a credible solution to new legislation requirements.

 Why make life complicated?